mayu-live/framework/lib/mayu/runtime/vnodes/README.md

 - `Engine#callback` dispatches into component tasks.
 - Callbacks are serialized within each component.
 - Listener ids are serialized and rehydrated with component_map.
-- Listener registration now happens during VAttributes init (not just render).
+- Listener dispatch is indexed from the committed VDOM, rather than registered while VAttributes are being built.

 ### Serialization